syncfusion-content/maui-docs/MAUI/Autocomplete/Searching-Filtering.md

 {% endhighlight %}
 {% endtabs %}

-The following gif demonstrates how to select the capital city from the drop-down based on the country name entered in the `Autocomplete` control.
+The following image demonstrates how to select the capital city from the drop-down based on the country name entered in the `Autocomplete` control.

 ![.NET MAUI AutoComplete filter the items based on custom filtering and searching logic.](Images/Searching_Filtering/Custom_filtering_searching.gif)